nandofioretto/bibliography/private_generative_models/README.md

     _A Triastcyn, B Faltings (ArXiv-2018)_

+    >[Comments]:
-    >Note: This is a rejected paper from ICLR 2018
+    - This is a rejected paper from ICLR 2018.
-           A new version was just (Jun, 4, 2018) deposited to the ArXiv.
+    - A new version was just (Jun, 4, 2018) deposited to the ArXiv.
 It seems that there was an error with the generation process and thus the whole data-generation process is not differentially private.
+    - The privacy guarantees of the paper are not valid!

 - Differentially Private Mixture of Generative Neural Networks
     <a name='Acs:17'></a>